processone/docs.ejabberd.im/content/admin/guide/index.md

     lager_error_logger_h dropped 800 messages in the last second that exceeded the limit of 100 messages/sec

-By default `ejabberd` rotates the log files every day at midnight.
+By default `ejabberd` rotates the log files when they get grown above a certain size.
+The exact value is controlled by `log_rotate_size` option.
+The syntax is:

+`log_rotate_size: N`

+:   Where N is the maximum size of a log file in bytes.
+The default
+    value is 10485760 (10Mb).

+`ejabberd` can also rotates the log files at given date interval.
 The exact value is controlled by `log_rotate_date` option.
 The syntax is:

 `log_rotate_date: D`

 :   Where D is a string with syntax is taken from the syntax newsyslog
     uses in newsyslog.conf.
-The default value is `$D0` (every day at midnight).

-`ejabberd` can also rotates the log files when they get grown above a certain size.
-The exact value is controlled by `log_rotate_size` option.
-The syntax is:

-`log_rotate_size: N`

-:   Where N is the maximum size of a log file in bytes.
-The default
-    value is 0 (no rotation given log size).
+The default value is `` (no rotation triggered by date).

 However, you can rotate the log files manually.
 For doing this, set `log_rotate_size` option to 0 and `log_rotate_date` to empty list, then,